 South Florida Flea Exterminators

-Serving the greater West Palm Beach areas including Delray Beach, Lake Worth, Boynton Beach, Jupiter, Wellington, Boca Raton, and Broward County, Native Pest Management specializes in pet safe flea control.
+Serving the South Florida area, including West Palm Beach, Delray Beach, Lake Worth, Boynton Beach, Jupiter, Wellington, Boca Raton, and all of Broward county, Native Pest Management specializes in pet safe flea control.

-Contact us today to schedule a free inspection for flea control at your South Florida home or business.
+Contact us today to schedule a free inspection for flea control and flea prevention at your South Florida home or business.

 What Is A Flea?

 Fleas are very small, flightless insects that are an external parasite to various mammals including dogs, cats and humans.
 Fleas are equipped with sharp claws, which allows them to latch on to their host while they feed.

 Known for their incredible jumping skills, fleas can jump a distance of more than 50 times their body length, allowing them to move quickly from host to host.
 A simple walk with your dog down your street or a trip to your local veterinarian may expose you and your pets to fleas.

 Fleas are very persistent, and once they infest your home, it won’t be easy for you to get them out.

 We recommend first closely inspecting your pets.
 If you’ve noticed one or more of your pets itching or scratching themselves, or if they have inflamed skin, it may be an indication they have fleas.

 Fortunately fleas are easily seen with the naked eye upon close inspection of your pets if they are present.
 Carefully part their fur or hair to look for these small, dark insects moving on their skin.